osisoft/Edge-Data-Store-Docs/content/edge-data-store.md

 Orange arrows show data flowing into EDS and blue arrows show data flowing out of EDS.

-For detailed information about configuring each component of EDS, see [Configuration](xref:Configuration)
+For detailed information about configuring each component of EDS, see [Configuration](xref:Configuration).